 Keep in mind that the maximum a student visa can be issued is for two years.
-One thing to keep in mind is that if your goals are to do further study or work in Japan you will want to graduate in March as the bulk of the hiring in Japan is done by April.
+One thing to remember is that if your goals is further study or work in Japan, then you will want to graduate in March as the bulk of the hiring in Japan is done by April.

-If you do not care about graduating in March, then you can study up to 2 years regardless of when you begin.
+If you do not care about graduating in March, then you can study up to two years regardless of when you begin.

 When is the academic year in Japan?

 Most Japanese academic years are from April to March.
-Japanese language schools also follow this system, and even though you can enter the school 4 times a year, the biggest intake is usually for April.
+Japanese language schools also follow this system, and even though you can join the school four times a year, the biggest intake is usually in April.

-Classes usually run for 3 months, although a certain level may take several classes to complete.
+Classes usually run for three months, although a certain level may take several classes to complete.

-There are usually extended breaks between sessions, and also major breaks at the end of April/beginning of May for Golden Week, and also a summer vacation in the middle of August.
+There are usually extended breaks between sessions and also major breaks at the end of April/beginning of May for Golden Week, as well as a summer vacation in the middle of August.
 If at all possible, try to plan your trips around these breaks as being absent from school for leisure purposes will hurt your attendance record.